Open-Ag-Tools/gis-libraries/README.md

 # gis-libraries
-A curated list of GIS libraries useful to Agricultural software
+Essential GIS tools and libraries for AgTech development.

 ---